-The Company reviews long-lived assets, including property and equipment, for impairment whenever events or changes in business circumstances indicate that the carrying amount of an asset may not be fully recoverable.
-The Company will record impairment losses on long-lived assets used in operations when indicators of impairment are present and the undiscounted cash flows estimated to be generated by those assets are less than the assets' carrying amount.
-To date, the Company has recorded no such losses other than the write-off of various assets acquired in the Amadeus transaction (see Note 5).
+We review long-lived assets, including property and equipment and patents, for impairment whenever events or changes in business circumstances indicate that the carrying amount of an asset may not be fully recoverable.
+We will assess long-lived assets used in operations for impairment indicators which includes when undiscounted cash flows estimated to be generated by those assets are less than the assets' carrying amount.
+To date, we have recorded no such losses other than the write-off of various assets acquired in the ACTitouch transaction.